OWASP/www-staff/operating-plan/2024/membership.md

 - $215,000 in individual membership revenue
 - $125,000 in membership fundraising

 ## Program Deliverables

 ### Membership Benefits

+### Membership website updates

+- Update the membership website to include live OWASP projects
+- Update the membership website to include member only discounts from Corporate Supporters
+- Update the membership website to link to the data sheets for corporate support, events, projects, and chapters

+### Membership Drives

+- Four membership drives in 2024

 ### Data Sheet

+- Develop a data sheet for Membership with a QR code to the join membership page
+- Bulk membership discounts for Corporates

 ### Fundraising